 - list geological time periods represented at the park

 - use observation skills to create hypotheses about the natural world

 - describe at least one thing they learned about Petrified Forest National Park and/or the National Park Service.

 Programs are available between 8:00 am and 4:00 pm, Monday through Friday.

 To request this program, please contact the education program coordinator at least three weeks before your visit.

 Educational Fee Waivers

-School groups, including home schools, may apply for an Educational Fee Waiver several weeks before a visit.
-Without this application, school groups will be considered a noncommercial group and charged fees accordingly.
+School groups, including home schools, may apply for an educational fee waiver several weeks before a visit.
+Without an approved application, school groups will be considered a noncommercial group and charged entrance fees accordingly.

-Each year Petrified Forest NP offers funding to help schools pay for transportation costs to the park for educational field trips.
-Travel Grants are awarded on a first come first served basis once funding is available.
-School groups who would not be able to visit the park without financial assistance are encouraged to apply but any school group is eligible to apply and you can send in an application at any time.
+Each year Petrified Forest National Park offers funding to help schools cover transportation costs to the park for educational field trips.
+Travel grants are awarded on a first-come, first-served basis.
+School groups unable to visit the park without financial assistance are encouraged to apply, however, any school group is eligible to apply and can send in an application at any time.

 This teacher's guide contains background knowledge for your students, education standards associated with the field trip, and student assessment questions.